8 min read

 Customer service agents have a significant impact on customer sentiment and should be top of mind when considering how to improve NPS.
 AI solutions can streamline or automate everyday tasks so agents can focus on more complex customer requests.
 AI can also deliver valuable customer information like previous questions and preferred channels.
 Human agents can then use this information to personalize service to customers, which can increase customer satisfaction.
 Human agents might also encourage customers to provide feedback via a survey following a positive and productive interaction.

-Mosaicx: An IVA Built on Customer Feedback
+Mosaicx: AI Solutions Built on Customer Feedback

 Mosaicx can assist business leaders in collecting and comprehending different customer feedback.
 With an understanding of customer sentiment, leaders can learn how to boost NPS using AI and make their customers happier.